sfigg/commercialization-public/test/hlk/testref/running-network-switch-certification-tests.md

     -   SwitchUserName: The management user of the network switch
     -   SwitchPassword: The password for the network switch specified above

+    >[!NOTE]
-    **Note**  The same credentials need to be set across all the hosts connected on the downlink of the host.
+>  The same credentials need to be set across all the hosts connected on the downlink of the host.
 Similarly, same credentials need to be set on both the network switches as well.